lupyuen/lupyuen.github.io/src/avaota.md

 - Subtract the above to get __Image Load Offset__: _0x80\_0000_

-With these fixes, our C Code in NuttX shall boot correctly.
+With these mods, our C Code in NuttX shall boot correctly.
 In case we forget: Boot Address also appears on the Onboard LCD...

 ![Avaota-A1 SBC with Onboard LCD](https://lupyuen.org/images/testbot3-lcd.jpg)